Bilateralism with incompatible proofs and refutations: Soundness and Completeness

 \section{Soundness and Completeness}

 Having established normalisation and its immediate consequences, we now turn to the semantic adequacy of our system.
-The aim is to show that $\BPR$ is both sound and complete with respect to the $\Bes$ proposed by us in Section \ref{sec:semantics}.
-The proof of Soundness follows closely that of $\BintNs$, differing only in two additional cases corresponding to the $PR$ rules.
+The aim is to show that $\BPR$ is both sound and complete with respect to the $\Bes$ proposed in Section \ref{sec:semantics}.
+The proof of Soundness follows closely that of $\BintNs$ in~\cite{barrosonascimento2025bilateralbaseextensionsemantics}, differing only in that it has two additional cases corresponding to the instances of the $PR$ rule.
 The proof of completeness, however, requires a more detailed analysis, since our semantic framework presupposes that the bases are consistent.
-In this context, consistency will play the same crucial structural roles as it plays in \cite{EcumenicalPTS}.
+In this context, consistency will play the same crucial structural role as it plays in \cite{EcumenicalPTS}.